Zeitsperre/PyConLT2024/slides.md

 <!--
 Looking at the metadata of the object, we can see in the history that the information about how we calld this operation shows the missing data threshold, the call signature and operation, the version etc.

-Below that we also have the French translations for the Indicator, complete with the -->
+Below that we also have the dynamically generated metadata for the Indicator, complete with the customized thresholds, for both French and English.
+-->

 ## What does **Xclim** do? ➔ Missing Data and Metadata Locales